EN5R/SubCortex/README.md

-# SubDoxer
+# SubCortex

-SubDoxer is a fast and effective tool designed for discovering valid subdomains for websites.
+SubCortex is a fast and effective tool designed for discovering valid subdomains for websites.
 It performs passive subdomain enumeration by collecting data from various sources.

 ## Features